Achieve Excellence Through Our Premier Music Education

 Only at Webster: Study Music Abroad in Vienna

-Webster's international campus network creates unique study abroad opportunities, including study abroad for music students in Vienna, Austria.
+Webster's international campus network creates unique study abroad opportunities including study abroad for music students in Vienna, Austria.
 In this beautiful city, music students join classmates from dozens of other countries for a truly global education.
-Our programs have been carefully designed to ensure that music students in St. Louis can study for a term in Vienna, typically during spring of your junior year.
+Our programs have been carefully designed to ensure music students in St. Louis can study for a term in Vienna, typically during spring of junior year.

 Explore Our Premier Programs